sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Load contract artifact

-Before actually starting to write the front-end code, we need to load contract artifact.
+Before actually starting to write the front-end code, we need to load contract artifact in `src\index.tsx`.

 ```ts
 import { Voting } from './contracts/voting';